jeffbski/redux-logic/docs/api.md

 The validate and transform hooks are just aliases for the same hook internally named validtrans.
 The two names are just to help convey intent, you can do the same things in either including validation and transformation.

-validate/transform happen before the other middleware and reducers have had a chance to see the action so you may check the state of your app and decide to allow it as is, modify or augment it, change it to a different action, or choose to pass nothing along.
-You call allow, reject, or next once with the action to pass along or empty to pass nothing.
-If you call reject then the process execution hook will not be executed.
+`validate/transform` happen before the other middleware and reducers have had a chance to see the action so you may check the state of your app and decide to allow the action as is, modify or augment it, change it to a different action, or choose to pass nothing along.
+You call `allow`, `reject`, or `next` once with the action to pass along or empty to pass nothing (like `allow()`).
+If you call `reject` then the process execution hook will not be executed.

-The process hook only runs if allow or next was called.
-It happens after the action from allow/next was passed onto the other logic, middleware, and reducers.
+The `process` hook only runs if `allow` or `next` was called.
+It happens after the action from `allow/next` was passed onto the other logic, middleware, and reducers.
 Assuming there was no delays or asynchronicity created from other logic or middleware then the `getState()` will return the state after the actions have been processed by the reducers.

 You may implement one or more hooks depending on your business logic.
 The lifecycle is as follows:

  1. validate(depObj, allow, reject) OR transform(depObj, next /*, reject */)
- 2. Action from allow/reject/next is passed along.
+ 2. Action from allow/reject/next is passed along to other logic, middleware, and reducers

  3. process(depObj, dispatch) // only called if allow/next was called

-`depObj` contains `getState`, `action`, along with any user injected deps and a few other advanced properties.
+Each `depObj` contains `getState`, `action`, along with any user injected deps and a few other advanced properties.
 See [advanced section](#additional-properties-available-to-execution-hooks) for full details.

 ### validate hook

 This hook is run first and it allows your business logic to access the full state (prior to reducers updating state for this action), `getState()` and the `action`.

-You may perform sync or async business logic and when ready call allow or reject. `allow(action)` or `reject(action)`.
-Allow or reject must be called exactly once when you are done validating or verifying.
+You may perform sync or async business logic and when ready call `allow` or `reject`. `allow(action)` or `reject(action)`. `allow` or `reject` must be called exactly once when you are done validating or verifying.

-Calling allow or reject influences whether the process hook will be run.
-If reject was called then process hook will not be run.
+Calling `allow` or `reject` influences whether the process hook will be run.
+If `reject` was called then `process` hook will not be run.

-Not that you pass an action to allow and reject as the first argument.
-You may also call it with undefined if you do not wish to have anything propogate further. `action()` or `reject()`.
+Note that you pass an action to `allow` and `reject` as the first argument.
+You may also call it with `undefined` if you do not wish to have anything propogate further. `action()` or `reject()`.
 Process hook would still be executed for `action()` but not `reject()`.

-You can augment, modify, change actions however you want in your allow or reject call.
+You can augment, modify, change actions however you want in your `allow` or `reject` call.

-By default, allow and reject will pass whatever action they are given to the next middleware or reducer unless the type has changed from the original action type.
-If it has changed then it will instead by dispatched so that all middleware will have an opportunity to see it prior to it hitting reducers.
+By default, `allow` and `reject` will pass whatever action they are given to the next middleware or reducer unless the type has changed from the original action type.
+If it has changed then the action will instead by dispatched so that all middleware will have an opportunity to see it prior to it hitting reducers.
 This should be fine for most types of uses, however if you need to override this automatic mechanism, see the advanced section.

 The default validation hook if not provided is: